-The Bonds are issuable as fully registered book-entry bonds in the form of one certificate for each maturity of the Bonds and in the principal amount of such maturity.
-The Bonds may be purchased in book-entry-only form in the amount of \$5,000, or any integral multiple in excess thereof through book-entries made on the books and records of The Depository Trust Company, New York, New York ("DTC"), and its participants.
-So long as DTC or its nominee, Cede & Co. (or any successor or assign), is the registered owner of the Bonds, payments of the principal of and interest on the Bonds will be made by the City directly to Cede & Co. (or any successor or assign), as nominee for DTC.
-See "Book-Entry-Only System" herein.
+The Note is issuable as a fully registered book-entry obligation in the form of one certificate in the principal amount of the Note.
+The Note may be purchased in book-entry only form in the amount of \$5,000 through book-entries made on the books and records of The Depository Trust Company, New York, New York ("DTC") and its participants.
+So long as DTC or its nominee, Cede & Co. (or any successor or assign), is the registered owner for the Note, payments of the principal of and interest on the Note will be made by the Paying Agent directly to Cede & Co. (or any successor or assign), as nominee for DTC.